syncfusion-content/uwp-docs/uwp/Scheduler/Commands.md

 ## PasteCommand

-By triggering **PasteCommand** of ScheduleCommands, last copied schedule appointment can be pasted in SfSchedule.
+By triggering **PasteCommand** of ScheduleCommands, the last copied schedule appointment can be pasted in SfSchedule.

 {% highlight c# %}